-Let me warn you now, this post is a little longer than the usual here on The Fashionably Broke.
-It's all about your first, real home and the items that make it a "real" home, to me.
-So feel free to read on about how I started out as an "adult" or pop on back to Friday's post and enter to win a bikini.
-Or, scroll to the bottom for some fun, throw back picutres. :)
+This post is a little longer than the usual here on The Fashionably Broke – It’s all about your first, real home and the items that make it a “real” home.
+Read on for more about how I started out as an “adult,” or, simply scroll to the bottom for some fun, throwback pictures of me. 🙂

 I slowly but surely realized there were going to be some things that I had to do and buy to make our home feel like a real home.
 Lucky for me, I have an awesome support system and I live very close to most of my family members.
 Quickly, birthday and Christmas presents from them went from shoes and make-up to crock pots and bath towels.
-It's at first a little upsetting, I'll admit it, but now I appreciate having all of that stuff more than ever.
 My aunt especially has been a life saver.
 She is an interior designer and has amazing taste.
 Not only has she set me up with so many great home essentials, she even comes over from time to time to help me organize things and stage furniture for me.
 She has been such a huge help in making my house a home, so I wanted to share some of her advice with you guys.
-We chatted about what she and I think are the most essential items for your home when you're first starting out and here's what we came up with!
+We chatted about what she and I think are the most essential items for your home when you’re first starting out and here’s what we came up with!

 I know eating on the couch or in bed is way more fun, but having a kitchen table is important.
 Even just a small, bistro table and a couple chairs will do.

 Oxygen is an essential, so find a living plant or two for inside your home.
 Home Depot is a great place to find house plants, like a Fiddle Fig or Snake Plant, which are both pretty easy to maintain.

 Paint can completely change the entire look and feel of your home (my aunt is known for doing this).
 It also gives a more “lived in” feel and is a great way to personalize a space that may be on the smaller side and doesn’t have a lot of room for decor.